awsdocs/amazon-rds-user-guide/doc_source/USER_SQLServerWinAuth.md

 ## Setting Up Windows Authentication for SQL Server DB Instances<a name="USER_SQLServerWinAuth.SettingUp"></a>

-You use AWS Directory Service for Microsoft Active Directory \(Enterprise Edition\), also called **Microsoft AD**, to set up Windows Authentication for a SQL Server DB instance\.
+You use AWS Directory Service for Microsoft Active Directory, also called **Microsoft AD**, to set up Windows Authentication for a SQL Server DB instance\.
 To set up Windows Authentication, you take the following steps:

-### Step 1: Create a Directory Using the AWS Directory Service for Microsoft Active Directory \(Enterprise Edition\)<a name="USER_SQLServerWinAuth.SettingUp.CreateDirectory"></a>
+### Step 1: Create a Directory Using the AWS Directory Service for Microsoft Active Directory<a name="USER_SQLServerWinAuth.SettingUp.CreateDirectory"></a>

 AWS Directory Service creates a fully managed, Microsoft Active Directory in the AWS cloud\.
 When you create a Microsoft AD directory, AWS Directory Service creates two domain controllers and DNS servers on your behalf\.
 The directory servers are created in different subnets in a VPC; this redundancy helps ensure that your directory remains accessible even if a failure occurs\.